Due to the ongoing war in Ukraine, we will be temporarily pausing Google and YouTube ads from serving to users located in Russia. Learn more.

 - To make sure that we're rewarding good creators, we review your channel before you're accepted into the YouTube Partner Programme.
-We also constantly review channels to make sure that you're meeting all our policies and guidelines.
+We also constantly review channels to make sure that you're meeting all of our policies and guidelines.

 - Channels do not need to be monetising on YouTube to be eligible for the YouTube Shorts Fund.
-Creators in the YouTube Partner Programme and channels that are a part of a Multi-Channel Network (MCN) are still eligible.
+Creators in the YouTube Partner Programme and channels that are part of a Multi-Channel Network (MCN) are still eligible.

 - You may be liable to pay taxes on your earnings from YouTube; find out more below.